chiasabah/chiasabah/README.md

 Software Engineer
 -----------------

 I started learning programming at 9 and have been loving it ever since!
-I'm currently a university student and have experience with Java, C#, Python, Bash, HTML, JavaScript and CSS.
+I'm currently a university student and have experience with Java, C#, Python, Bash, VB.NET,HTML, JavaScript and CSS.
 I would love to collaborate on projects that contribute to the community and look forward to doing more of that in the future.

 *   🌍  I'm based in UK
 *   🧠  I'm currently getting familiar with the Linux Environment.